oceans404/fullstack-sockets-demo/README.md

 We'll build a fullstack chat app using React (Vite), Node.js, and [Socket.io](https://socket.io/) a library for managing realtime, bi-directional, event based communication between a client (frontend) and server.

+Check out the completed code on the done branch: [fullstack-sockets-demo/tree/done](https://github.com/oceans404/fullstack-sockets-demo/tree/done).
+The deployed site is live: https://proud-cell-8475.on.fleek.co/

 ## Starter code

 I created a starter frontend for you so you can focus on the socket server and client implementation rather than the form/ui creation.
 In this tutorial we will create a socket chat server.
 Then we will install [socket.io-client](https://socket.io/docs/v4/client-installation/) and rewire the frontend to connect to the server for bi-directional chat driven communication.